 0.000169 m=0.169 mm0.000169\ \mathrm{m} = 0.169\ \mathrm{mm}

-That is very small compared with a 1.5 m1.5\ \mathrm{m} span, so the small-deflection assumption is at least plausible in this example.
+Step 4: that is tiny compared with the 1.5 m1.5\ \mathrm{m} span, so the small-deflection assumption is at least plausible here.

-That matters in structures, machine components, lab fixtures, shelves, and long members where alignment or serviceability is important.
-In practice, engineers often check both stress and deflection because those are different design limits.
+They are needed wherever stiffness, not just strength, governs: structures, machine components, lab fixtures, shelves, and long members where alignment or serviceability matters.
+Engineers usually check both stress and deflection, because those are different design limits.

-Keep the same cantilever example and double only the length LL.
-Predict the new tip deflection from the L3L^3 term before you calculate it.
-Then try a different support condition or load type and compare which parts of the formula change.
+To build intuition, keep the same cantilever example and double only the length LL.
+Predict the new tip deflection from the L3L^3 term before calculating, then change the support condition or load type and see which parts of the formula change.

 Need help with a problem?